 Against the Bank various remedies have been filed in the form of lawsuits, applications for injunction measures and motions to vacate payment orders in relation to the contractual clauses of mortgage loans granted by the Bank in Swiss Francs (CHF) and the conditions under which the loans were granted.
 A class action has also been filed.
-From a Courts view point it may be sustained that the issue is still at a premature stage, considering that a substantial number of first instance Courts judgments has been issued, the majority of which are in favor of the Bank.
-Furthermore, there are twelve appellate Courts judgments in cases concerning the Bank in favor of the validity of the loans and one against.
-To date no judgment of the Areios Pagos, being the supreme civil Court, has been passed.
-On the class action a judgment was issued which accepted it, the Bank, though, has filed an appeal against the first instance judgment the decision of which was issued in February 2018, in favour of the Bank.
-This decision is subject to a cassation before the Supreme Court.
-In relation to the individual lawsuits the majority of the judgments issued are in favor of the Bank.
+To date the overwhelming majority of First Instance and Appellate Court judgments issued, are in favor of the Bank.
+On the class action, a positive decision was issued in February 2018, regarding the appeal filed by the Bank.
+Certain aspects of the issue have been referred to Areios Pagos, being the supreme civil Court, for which decisions are pending.